sderev/lmterminal/README.md

 ### Configuring your OpenAI API key

-For LMT to work properly, it is necessary to acquire and configure an OpenAI API key.
+For LMterminal to work properly, it is necessary to acquire and configure an OpenAI API key.
 Follow these steps to accomplish this:

 1. **Acquire the OpenAI API key**: You can do this by creating an account on the [OpenAI website](https://platform.openai.com/account/api-keys).
 Once registered, you will have access to your unique API key.